nousantx/createnox/README.md

 #### Configuration Options

-- `importantMark` - Same description in the `Main` function
+- `importantMark` - Same description in the `init` function
-- `aliases` - The aliases for main `Renderer`, will be passed to the matcher's property pattern
+- `aliases` - The aliases for main `Renderer`, will be passed to the matcher's utility pattern
 - `plugins` - Plugin inside plugin?
 Hell yeah.
 It offers simplified methods and APIs for creating TenoxUI plugins

 #### `Plugins`'s Plugins